Site Map

 What Abnormal Results Mean

-An abnormal (positive) result may mean that you have an active infection with herpes simplex virus.
-Herpes infections include genital herpes, cold sores on the lips or in the mouth, or shingles.
+An abnormal (positive) result may mean that you have an active infection with a herpes virus.
+Herpes virus infections include genital herpes, cold sores on the lips or in the mouth, or shingles.
 More blood tests will likely be needed to confirm the diagnosis or the exact cause.

 If the culture is positive for herpes, you may have recently become infected.
 You may have become infected in the past and are currently having an outbreak.